 In our second interview, SIDEWALKS host Lori Rosales talks again to Curtis “50 Cent” Jackson and Omari Hardwick about the different seasons of their hit Starz series, “Power,” as well as doing other film projects while filming the dramatic TV show.

-“Power” Season Four premieres Sunday, June 25th on the Starz Network, the Starz app and On Demand
+“Power” Season Four airs Sundays at 9PM (ET/PT) on the Starz Network, as well as the Starz app and On Demand

 Born in South Jamaica, Queens, New York as Curtis James Jackson III, he is known to the world as 50 Cent, who rose to fame with his 2003 album, “Get Rich or Die Tryin’.”
 A member of G-Unit, he’s a Grammy Award® winner and has been awarded numerous accolades including: 13 Billboard Music Awards, 6 World Music Awards, 3 American Music Awards and 4 BET Awards.
 50 Cent was ranked as the #1 rap artist by Billboard Magazine.
 50 Cent is also a successful actor, producer and businessman.
 In movies, he made appearances in “Spy,” “Southpaw,” “The Frozen Ground,” “Before I Self Destruct,” “Caught in the Crossfire,” and other films.
 While he has had other film companies, 50 Cent revived G Unit Film & Television Inc., a production company producing a wide variety of content across various platforms.